ansible-content-lab/cloud-deploy/README.md

 - Ansible Tower 3.7 or later: [Ansible Tower 3.7+ installation Guide](https://docs.ansible.com/ansible-tower/latest/html/quickinstall/index.html).
 - Ansible Tower License: [Ansible Tower 60-day trial license](https://www.redhat.com/en/technologies/management/ansible/try-it).
 - ServiceNow Developer Instance: [ServiceNow Developer Instance](https://developer.servicenow.com/dev.do#!/guide/orlando/now-platform/pdi-guide/obtaining-a-pdi).
+- Programmatic Cloud Credentials
+  - This demo begins with AWS, but will be expanding to include Azure and GCP.

 # Variables

+Description of variables

+# default-vars

+description of default-vars

+# linux_users

+Description of linux users
 <!---
 The goal of this repository is to demonstrate self-service provisioning of cloud infrastructure and applications using [Ansible Automation Platform](https://www.ansible.com/products/automation-platform) on the backend, and [ServiceNow](https://www.servicenow.com/now-platform.html) to start the process.